High Shear Mixing with Ultrasonics

 Hielscher offers ultrasonic high shear mixers for lab scale work with a power range from 50 to 400 watts ultrasound mixing power.

 High Shear Mixers for the Industry

 Hielscher industrial high-shear mixers are high-power ultrasonic processors designed for milling, dispersing, emulsifying and blending large slurry streams under heavy duty.
 These industrial mixers easily handle high solid concentrations and abrasive particles.
 The probes (sonotrodes) of industrial ultrasonic high-shear mixers are equipped with a flange so that the mixer can be integrated into to steel tanks, glass vessels or plastic containers in any orientation.
+This allows to pressurize the sonication vessel.
 Applying pressure to the ultrasonic vessel or flow cell intensifies the acoustic cavitation and thereby the ultrasonic mixing process.
 Hielscher Ultrasonics offers industrial high-shear mixers from 500 to 16,000 watts.
 With the UIP16000, Hielscher offers the most powerful ultrasonic high-shear mixer worldwide.

 High viscous materials? – No problem!
 All Hielscher ultrasonic processors in the bench-top and industrial categories can easily process viscous slurries of up to 250,000 centipoise.
 For viscosities higher than 2,000 cPs we recommend the use of flow-through cells in combination with progressive cavity pumps for improved coupling of the ultrasound waves into the fluid.

 How to Find the Right Ultrasonic High Shear Mixer?